Warren House Stables

 If you wish to research the history of another Newmarket Stable then go to the Stable Index

 Warren House was built as a spite project by William Chifney in the 1830s, highlighting the bitterness and animosity which existed between William and his 2-years younger brother Sam.
 The younger brother lived in Cleveland House, built for him around 1820 by the Duke of Cleveland, Lord Darlington, which was adjacent to William's house, but grander in appearance.
-William had his house demolished and built the new Warren House with no expense spared, with the primary aim of blocking the views of the Heath from Cleveland House.
+William, who trained the 1812 2000 Guineas winner for the 3rd Lord Darlington, had his house demolished and built the new Warren House with no expense spared, with the primary aim of blocking the views of the Heath from Cleveland House.
 On Monday 23rd June 1834 William sold the majority of his racing stud at Tattersalls, probably to raise sufficient cash to finance his grand project.
 That sale raised 1532 guineas and included ROWTON (SR 2019), 1829 St Leger winner, which he had purchased from Honourable Edward Petre, and which sold for 1000 guineas at the 1834 sale.
 William spent so much on the project that it left him almost penniless, and in 1841 he had to sell his beloved Warren House to John Francis Clark of Fairstead House, Newmarket, an architect and former racing judge at Newmarket.
 Eventually Clark sold it to Prince Batthyany.

 To access an alternative, very detailed map of Newmarket stables Click Here.